phonglo724/active-record-associations-and-migrations/README.md

 ### The Genre Model

-A genre will have many songs and it will have many artists through songs.
+A genre will
+X  1. have many songs and it will
+X  2. have many artists through songs.
 These associations will be taken care of entirely through AR macros, which we'll get to in a bit.

 Let's take a look at what our genres table will need to look like: